mayurbaravkar07/Real-Time-Bidding-Platform/README.md

     npm install

+3.There is no need to create Local Database as i have created  Virtual Database(on supabase -postgres Instance) and added the link in env varaibles

-3.Pushed .env variables as it is
+4.Pushed .env variables as it is

-4. node server.js
+5. To start the srever in root run -$ node server.js

-5.Hit API Endpoints
+6.Hit API Endpoints

 # API Endpoints -